Quodss/urwasm/README.md

 State of the project:

-- [X] Complete Wasm interpreter specification in Hoon (not fully tested)
+- [X] Complete Wasm interpreter specification in Hoon
 - [X] Parsing of both binary and text Wasm file formats (the latter is done via Wasm calls, so it's slow without jets)

 Next: